 It might not be the first 2017 flagship phone we've reviewed (that unenviable honor went to the Huawei P10) there are still several other big hitters on the horizon you should consider before making any buying decisions.

-The obvious rival is the Galaxy S8, which is rumoured to match the G6 with an unusual screen aspect ratio - only Samsung will throw a curved screen into the mix as well.
-That will probably make it more expensive than the G6, but unless something goes really wrong, it's almost certainly going to be the phone to beat.
+The obvious rival is the Galaxy S8, which will match the G6 with an unusual screen aspect ratio - only Samsung has thrown a curved screen into the mix as well.
+It's gorgeous to look at, has all the top-end features you'd expect, and is only slightly more expensive.
+Unless something goes really wrong when we give it a full review, Samsung will almost certainly have the phone to beat this year.

-Huawei has its own ideas about dual cameras, so if you're more interested in zoom than wide angle, the P10 is worth considering.
+Huawei has its own ideas about dual cameras, so if you're more interested in zoom and blurry depth-of-field than wide angles, the P10 is worth considering.
 It's cheaper, but loses out on screen size and resolution.
 It's not waterproof either.

 Recent Sony phones haven't exactly blown us away, but the Xperia XZ Premium looks set to win the specs war with its 4K, HDR screen and 960fps slow motion camera.
 Expect it to cost a fortune, though.